dujanhung/trc/doc.md

 ## no indentations required

-unlike XML, RECL language don't use indentation, which is safe for clipboard and line wrapping.
+unlike XML, RECL language don't use indentation, which is safe for clipboard and line wrapping textbox UIs.

 ___